k0perX-X/GRUB/README.md

 ### 4. Setup

-If this is your first server on the network, run the commands:
+* If this is not your first server on the network, copy the files from `/path/to/the/data/folder` of the first server to that server and run commands:
+* If this is your first server then just run the commands:

 ```shell
 $ cd /path/to/the/data/folder
 $ python3 setup.py
 ```

-If this is not your first server on the network, copy the files from `/path/to/the/data/folder` of the first server to that server.

 #### 5. Using